- Overview

 - Diagnosing acute illnesses and developing treatment plans

-Women’s health tackles a broad spectrum of issues and illnesses that affect the female population.
-To narrow your focus even further, you can specialize beyond general women’s health upon graduation.
-Your options for increased specialization include:
+Women’s health addresses a broad spectrum of issues and illnesses.
+Should you wish to narrow your focus even further, you can specialize beyond general women’s health upon graduation.
+Options for increased specialization include:

 - Cardiovascular care